emlynoregan/gaedocstore/README.md

 ## Simple Get

-- All GDSDocument objects have a top level key.
+All GDSDocument objects have a top level key.
 Normal ndb.get is used to get objects by their key.

+## Querying

+Normal ndb querying can be used on the GDSDocument entities.
+It is recommended that different types of data (eg Person, Address) are denoted using a top level attribute "type".
+This is only a recommended convention however, and is in no way required.

 ## Denormalized Object Linking